MisterPhilip/ipb-geshi/README.md

  extra bloat if your visitors view a lot of code.
 However, the trade off is that the CSS files can become quite large if you generate it for a lot of languages.
 For example, if you were to leave all of the languages in and generate a CSS file, you'd end up with a 100kb CSS file.
 It's likely that your visitors would rarely use a lot of the languages, but I've included them for your convenience.
+If you change this, you'll likely need to reset your post cache to take effect.
  (Default: no)
  * **Hide line numbers if no starting number**: If there are no line numbers, or if the starting line number is "0" and this is enabled, the line numbers will be completely disabled.
-By default this is disabled (Default: no).
+By default this is disabled.
+If you change this, you'll likely need to reset your post cache to take effect.
+(Default: no).
  * **Fancy line numbers**: If you wish to have every nth line number be bold, you should enter the nth line number here.
- Otherwise, you can change this to 0 to disable this feature (Default: 0).
+ Otherwise, you can change this to 0 to disable this feature.
+If you change this, you'll likely need to reset your post cache to take effect.
+(Default: 0).
  * **Tab size**: This should be the number of spaces is equal to one tab.
 (Default: 4)
  * **Smart Tabs**: This enables smart tabs (I still have yet to figure out what these do.)
 Default is disabled (No).
  * **Auto-Caps**: [Auto-caps](http://qbnz.com/highlighter/geshi-doc.html#auto-caps-nocaps) is a feature in GeSHi that will upper/lowercase user's code based on the language's lexics.
-(Default: Don't change)
+If you change this, you'll likely need to reset your post cache to take effect.(Default: Don't change)

 ## Styling